jpaquim/psycle/psycle/doc/for-end-users/readme.txt

 * Psycle (windows/MFC)

 	1.8: Current stable version.
 Development will follow with bugfixes and new additions which don't imply big changes to the underlying code.

-	1.9/2.0: The existing source code of 1.9 will be discarded and 1.8.5 will serve as the next 1.9 codebase.
-It is expected to add multichannel audio input/output, audio recording (live input), separation of sources to different libs and multipattern sequence ability, without losing the tracker feeling.
-Don't expect a Cubase, instead, a tracker that would allow to make a pattern with pieces.
+	1.9/2.0: Right now future development is not firmly defined.
+Ideas include taking current 1.8.8 sources, modify them (but not redo them) to be more like the current trunk, and add features in order of precedence.

 * qpsycle (linux/QT windows/QT)

-	alpha: A native linux version is being developed with some code that will be used for Psycle 1.9.
-It already contains a multipattern sequencer, the posibility to have more effect columns, support for LADSPA plugins and a new fileformat to contain all these new additions.
+	alpha: The native linux version hasn't received any new revision lately.
+		Qpsycle's idea has always been multiplatform and be more like a sequencer instead of a classic-type tracker.
+Nothing is written in stone related this version.

 For up to date information, don't forget to visit the Developement forums on Psycledelics site.